Level/level/README.md

 Use this package to avoid having to explicitly install `leveldown` when you just want plain old `LevelDB` from `levelup`.

+**Note** that `level` only supports Node.js.
+There is ongoing work to make it work in both Node.js and in the browser.
+In the meantime, we suggest you to use [`level-browserify`](https://github.com/level/level-browserify).

 * [Usage](#usage)
 * [API](#api)
 * [Promise Support](#promise-support)